About me

 What I’ve seen — in myself and in others — is that people are far more capable than they think, but most never learn how to access that.

-It’s to guide you so you can do it yourself.
+I guide you so you can do it yourself.

 If we work together, I’ll be direct.
 If I don’t think I can help, I’ll say so.
 If we do work, the expectation is that you take responsibility for your own process.